dokang307/Internship_Report/content/2-Proposal/_index.md

 | Name               | Title     | Role                                                | Email / Contact Info     |
 | :----------------- | :-------- | :-------------------------------------------------- | :----------------------- |
 | **Nguyễn Đức Lân** | Team Lead | Primary contact for project status and escalations. | lannguyen68609@gmail.com |

 ---

-Here is the **6.
-RESOURCES & COST ESTIMATES** section formatted professionally in both English and Vietnamese.

-I have adjusted the "Rate" column to reflect that this is an academic internship project (N/A or $0), and included a note explaining the cost efficiency.

----